MiguelAngelTorres/Information-Retrieval/README.md

 # Information-Retrieval
-Work for the subject Information-Retrieval (UGR)
+Work for the subject Information-Retrieval (Recuperación de Información) at Universidad de Granada (UGR)

 ## Práctica 1
 Look for information about some topics we will work with in the subject.
 Report made with LaTex.